MicrosoftDocs/visualstudio-docs/docs/test/using-code-coverage-to-determine-how-much-code-is-being-tested.md

 ## Requirements

-The code coverage features is available only in Visual Studio Enterprise edition.
+The code coverage feature is available only in Visual Studio Enterprise edition.

 ## To analyze code coverage on unit tests in Test Explorer